localgovy/marketregular/content/blog/whats-in-season-at-toronto-farmers-markets-this-september.md

 ## Produce stalls to look for

-Only farms we can link from the live catalog:
+Our picks for produce suppliers from our catalog:

 - [Thames River Melons](/vendors/thames-river-melons) — family farm in Innerkip (often at [Etobicoke Civic Centre](/markets/etobicoke-civic-centre-farmers-market) and other halls)
 - [Knuckle Down Farm](/vendors/knuckle-down-farm) — small-scale organic market garden near Stirling / the Trent